California Senate Bill 79: Passage

 The bill was passed in both Senate committees on Housing, chaired by Aisha Wahab, and Local Government, chaired by María Elena Durazo, with one-vote majorities despite the opposition of the committee chairs.
 Wiener personally contacted Senate President Pro Tem Mike McGuire to allow members on both committees to vote against the recommendations of both chairs, an act known as "rolling the chair".
 On May 23, the bill passed the Senate Appropriations Committee by one vote, with the support of chair Anna Caballero.
 The Senate voted 21–13–6 in favor of the bill on June 3, 2025, sending the bill to the Assembly for consideration.

-The bill was passed by the Assembly Committee on Housing and Community Development 9–1 on July 2, 2025, and by the Assembly Committee on Local Government 6–1 on July 16, 2025.
+The bill, co-sponsored in the Assembly by Matt Haney, Alex Lee and Buffy Wicks, was passed by the Assembly Committee on Housing and Community Development 9–1 on July 2, 2025, and by the Assembly Committee on Local Government 6–1 on July 16, 2025.
 The bill was passed on August 29 by the Assembly Appropriations Committee in an 8-6-1 vote, and was passed on September 11 by the Assembly in a 43-19-18 vote.
 Significant amendments to the bill were made in the Assembly to reduce opposition from labor activists, tenant organizations and municipal governments.
 In both houses, both support and opposition crossed party lines, with opposition or abstention emanating most from legislators representing districts in Southern California.

-The State Senate then concurred with the amended bill on September 12, the final day of session, in a 21-8-11 vote, with Senators Wahab and Durazo having switched their initial opposition to support following amendments providing protections for tenants.
+The State Senate then concurred with the amended bill on September 12, the final day of session, in a 21-8-11 vote, with Senators Wahab and Durazo having switched their initial opposition to support following amendments providing protections for tenants, while Laura Richardson switched her initial support to opposition.
 The bill was sent to Newsom for his signature.

 Unlike his public support and early signature for AB 130 and SB 131, Newsom did not previously indicate whether he would sign SB 79 or other housing bills passed by the Legislature.
 His participation in an October 3, 2025 Fortnite livestream on Twitch led to moderators of the livestream chat filtering comments supporting or opposing SB 79.
 In response to a question regarding the bill during the livestream, Newsom stated "It's on my desk & I will be reviewing it on its merits.
 It's really important housing legislation, and I recognize how important it is."

 Newsom signed SB 79 into law on October 10, 2025, along with over 40 other housing bills signed that day, with his signing statement rejecting claims that the bill would impair the ability of residents to rebuild or repair homes impacted by the January 2025 Southern California wildfires.